steveWang/writing/income-taxes.md

 are concerned.

 **July 2025 update: this is not quite correct.
-Filing separately may allow one or both individuals to claim the full SALT deduction, which for now has a high enough cap that it exceeds the standard deduction.
+Filing separately may allow one individual to claim the full SALT deduction, which for now has a high enough cap that it exceeds the standard deduction.
 Technically, it never captured all of the nuances, as there are situations where one spouse would have enough deductions to itemize, and the other spouse could either take the standard deduction, or file separately while also itemizing.**

 There are two further points that come to mind as I write this.